Plants and quarantine

 - your record keeping

-Once you have been accredited quarantine inspectors will make regular visits to make sure your business continues to meet ICA standards.
+Once you have been accredited, plant biosecurity officers will make regular visits to make sure your business continues to meet ICA standards.

 For more information go to the Australian Interstate Quarantine website.